fkirc/skip-duplicate-actions/README.md

 Returns true if the current run should be skipped according to your configured rules.
 This should be evaluated for either individual steps or entire jobs.

+### `reason`

+The reason why the current run is considered skippable or unskippable.
+Corresponds approximately to the input options, for example `skip_after_successful_duplicate`.

 ### `skipped_by`

 Information about the workflow run which caused the current run to be skipped.
+Returns information only when current run is considered skippable.

 ## Usage examples